 The translators seem to have translated here with the idea that all that John was attempting to do was to show that Jesus was God.
 Yes, indeed he was doing that, but he also had in mind a very practical reason for pointing this out.
 The term "with God" is transliterated pros ton Theon.
 Knoch believes that this term should be translated with the thought of a specific sense of guidance.
 The Word guides us to God; in mind that one can receive from identifying the Expression of God.

 It might help to understand that this Greek preposition pros is capable of very wide application.
-Believe it or not, in the Bible it is translated into English thirty-five different ways in Scripture, but almost all of them indicate movement toward someone or some thing.
+Believe it or not, it is translated into English thirty-five different ways in Scripture, but almost all of them indicate movement toward someone or some thing.
 This might also help you to understand the English prefix "pro," which indicates for something, like you are pro sports, meaning you are for sports.
 It indicates a forward position, and is the opposite of the prefix "con," which means against.

 The English prefix "pro" is derived from the Greek word pros.
 It means for.
 It means toward.
 It means unto.
 It means into—all toward some person or object.
 The sum of this is that "with" is not drastically wrong, but rather it is weak, because indicating toward is so much more correct.